iMeanAI/WebCanvas/README.md

 We will be providing a detailed guide on how to give feedback in the upcoming documentation.
 This will include information on how to submit feedback, the types of feedback we are looking for, and how we plan to address and incorporate your suggestions.
 Stay tuned for more updates!

+#### References
+[^1]: Deng, Xiang, et al. "Mind2web: Towards a generalist agent for the web."
+Advances in Neural Information Processing Systems 36 (2024).